 If an implied contract is established, an employer may not fire an at-will employee unless there is "good cause" for the termination.
 Good cause is generally defined as having an honest and just reason for firing an employee, such as misconduct.
 To find out more about good cause for termination, contact our firm's lawyers.

 Legal matters involving implied and oral contracts are significantly more complicated than those involving written contracts.
-For over 30 years, our firm has been representing clients in complex employment law matters, including those involving implied and oral contracts.
+For 38 years, our firm has been representing clients in complex employment law matters, including those involving implied and oral contracts.
 We are powerful advocates for employees in breach of contract and wrongful termination disputes with their employers.

 Contact us today for a case evaluation with no further obligation: 323-302-4774